Rejected: Reviewer Can't Access a Gated Feature (2026)

 4. Open the link in another browser; expected: invite acceptance screen.

-Step 3: Add a reviewer-mode toggle for features that can’t be entitled
+Step 3: Add a reviewer-mode bypass for features that can’t be entitled

 Some features (real bank connection, real hardware, third-party SaaS that requires a real customer) cannot be granted via entitlement.
-For these, add a build-time flag that mocks the integration when the app detects the reviewer profile:
+For these, gate a mock integration behind detection of the reviewer profile:

 let isReviewerAccount = currentUser.email.hasPrefix("apple-review")